Water adsorption in silica

 Passivated silica

-In ambient conditions, Some of the surface SiO2 atoms are chemically passivated by forming covalent bonds with hydrogen (H) atoms.
+In ambient conditions, some of the surface SiO2 atoms are chemically passivated by forming covalent bonds with hydrogen (H) atoms.
 For the sake of simplicity, we are not going to add surface hydrogen atoms here.
-An example of a procedure allowing for properly inserting hydrogen atoms is given as an exercise from Reactive silicon dioxide.
+An example of a procedure allowing for properly inserting hydrogen atoms is used in Reactive silicon dioxide.

 Adding water

 In order to add the water molecules to the silica, we are going to use the Monte Carlo method in the grand canonical ensemble (GCMC).
 In short, the system is put into contact with a virtual reservoir of a given chemical potential \(\mu\), and multiple attempts to insert water molecules at random positions are made.
-Attempts are either accepted or rejected based on energy considerations.
+Each attempt is either accepted or rejected based on energy considerations.
+Find more details in classical textbooks [8].

 Using hydrid potentials